Behzadsharafi/Pokemon/README.md

 ### :dart: Features

-- Creating, Reading, Updating, and Deleting pokemon
+- Creating, Reading, Updating, and Deleting Pokemon
+- Sorting Pokemon
+- Search for a Pokemon by name or type
 - Reusable code
 - Mobile-responsive
 - User-friendly